GabiUp2/BookClub_local_poc/README.md

   - [ ] Make GH Actions tag the commit with label "passing tests" if all tests pass.
   - [ ] Make CI/CD feedback to localhost.
   - [ ] Make GitHUb actions push this commit/PR metadata [branch from, commit hash, commit message, author, labels] so that I can see them in Grafana as time series.

+### Definition of Done for phase 3:
+  - The CI/CD runs all the tests pn p

 ### Phase 4: LLMs
 - [ ] Modularise LLM provider: